-The Marvel Cinematic Universe version of Captain Marvel will introduce audiences to Carol Danvers, an Air Force pilot who is later endowed with superhuman strength and durability after her DNA is scrambled with the DNA of an alien named Mar-Vell, who is a member of the alien Kree.
+The Marvel Cinematic Universe version of Captain Marvel will introduce audiences to Carol Danvers, an Air Force pilot who is later endowed with superhuman strength and durability after her DNA is scrambled with the DNA of an alien race known as Kree.

 You remember the Kree, right?
 We met one in Guardians of the Galaxy: He went by Ronan the Accuser, and was one of the universe’s more delightfully fun villains.
 Ultimately, he was thwarted by Star-Lord’s hypnotic dance moves.
 On a side note, Ronan will appear in Captain Marvel’s upcoming movie, which is scheduled for a release on March 8, 2019.